Altar Wedge Tomb: Description

 The entrance was aligned ENE–WSW, possibly with Mizen Peak (Carn Uí Néit) and maybe to catch the setting sun at Samhain (1 November).

 The tomb consists of a trapezoidal orthostatic gallery 3.42 m long, 1.9 m wide at the west end 1.25 m at the east.

-A roof-stone 2.7 m long, is still above the east end, and a second rests against the westerly stones at either side of the gallery.
-There is no cairn material or evidence of kerbstones; they may have been removed for road construction in the 19th century AD.
+A roof-stone 2.7 m long is still above the east end, and a second rests against the westerly stones at either side of the gallery.
+There is no cairn material or evidence of kerbstones; they may have been removed for road construction in the 19th century.